 Presence-Event Berlin

-The Garden: and the Landing:Stage at the University:Future Festival 2025 in Berlin are characterised by good futures for (digital) higher education.
+The Garden: and the Landing:Stage at the University:Future Festival 2025 in Berlin were characterised by good futures for (digital) higher education.
 In addition to concrete problems and practical solutions, we discussed fundamental visions, narratives and values for shaping a future-proof academic education.

 Please note: The programme of the face-to-face event in Berlin will be mainly in German.